jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 ```
 ---
-title: My blog
+title: Blog
 layout: home
 ---
 ```

-When a layout specifies another layout, it means the content of this layout will be stuffed into the `{% raw %}{{ content }}{% endraw %}` tag of the layout specified in the front matter.
+When a layout specifies another layout, it means the content of the first layout will be stuffed into the `{% raw %}{{ content }}{% endraw %}` tag of the second layout.
 As an analogy, think of Russian dolls that fit into each other.
 Each layout fits into another layout that it specifies.

 ```
 home --> default